Pharmacy is a popular degree pathway and career for international students studying in Ireland, the UK and mainland Europe.

 The following NCUK partners accept Year 11 students from Vietnam or India once successfully completing the NCUK International Foundation Year with DIFC:

 Scholarships available for International Students

-Another benefit of the Foundation Year pathway is that is can open up access to exclusive scholarships both with DIFC and the wider partner network – particularly with NCUK university partners.
+Another benefit of the Foundation Year pathway is that it can open up access to exclusive scholarships both with DIFC and the wider partner network – particularly with NCUK university partners.

 In terms of university scholarships, these tend to change each academic year and are, generally, linked to academic excellence in your Foundation studies.
-Examples of 2017 awarded are below:
+Examples of scholarships awarded are below:

 |Ireland||University College Cork||20% off Tuition Fees|

 |University of Huddersfield||£2,000 off Tuition Fees|

 |Kingston University||£4,000 off Tuition Fees|

 Some scholarships are automatic and others require students to submit an application.
 During your studies at DIFC, we will assist you in researching what scholarships are available and support you in any necessary applications.